farmera/sare_grant/study_results_balloons.md

 #### Image capture and preparation

-With that sentiment in mind we discuss results obtained by experimenting with aerial photography using a kite or a balloon.
+With that sentiment in mind we discuss results obtained by experimenting with kites and balloon.
 __Figure 1__ is a RGB composite stitched together 'by hand' with the help of ground control points (GCPs) spray-painted into the field.
 Having GCPs in a set of images like this is critical to both stitch together a larger image and to compare image sets over successive days.
 To support this process we used an open source software known as [Fiji](https://fiji.sc/).
 Fiji is an image processing